 What PPM do I need?

 A PPM of around 10 - 20 has been shown countless times to be safe and effective.
-Most commercial bottlers of Colloidal Silver claim that their product is in this range.
-PPM in this range is easily and automatically produced with a Silver Well.
-The maximum clear PPM possible with the best electric colloidal silver generator systems is normally around 30 ppm.
+Most 'credible' commercial bottlers of Colloidal Silver claim that their product is in this range.
+(CS labels that claim ppm's significantly higher than this should be treated with suspicion).
+PPM in this range of 10 to 20 is easily and automatically produced with a Silver Well.
+The maximum clear PPM possible with an electric colloidal silver generator system is normally around 30 ppm.
 You can achieve this with a Silver Well if you follow a few special procedures such as using small jars and allowing the batch to stabilize between 're-charges'.

-IMPORTANT NOTE: Ulta high PPM colloidal silver (in the 100's or 1000's of ppm's) is not made electrically.
-It is made chemically or mechanically, and should not be confused with the modern, safe, Electrically Isolated (EIS) colloidal silver that is made with a Silver Well.
+IMPORTANT NOTE: Some brands of Ulta high PPM colloidal silver (in the 100's or 1000's of ppm's) are not made electrically.
+They may be made chemically or mechanically, and should not be confused with the modern, safe, electrically dissolved colloidal silver that is made with a Silver Well.
 Makers of these ultra high PPM products use very old research to support their claims of effectiveness.

 Should CS be yellow or clear?